Convertible Securities for Startups: How They Work and When to Use Them

 Key Terms You Should Know About Convertible Notes

-Convertible notes are a popular financing tool for startups, offering flexibility and incentives for both founders and investors.
+Convertible securities for startups are a popular financing tool, offering flexibility and incentives for both founders and investors.
 Understanding their essential components is crucial for making informed decisions.
 Below, we break down the key terms associated with convertible securities for startups.

 Valuation caps set a maximum limit on the price at which convertible notes convert into equity.
 This ensures that early investors benefit from favorable terms even if the company’s valuation skyrockets during subsequent funding rounds.
 By securing an upper conversion limit, valuation caps protect investors from dilution and provide clarity on their potential equity stake.